Citrullix-Inc/.github/profile/README.md

 Hi there 👋

-😃💁 We are world’s leading companies in innovation, artificial intelligence & ICT, information systems technology, information security and robotics.
+😃💁 We are world’s leading company in innovation, artificial intelligence & ICT, information systems technology, information security and robotics.

 🔗 join our CEO **Frederick Dineen**'s Discord for contribution and more: https://discord.gg/smYKVq9Ewb